hardlyrianne/student-tps/README.md

 {
     return "{$this->first_name} {$this->last_name}";
 }

-👥 ContributorsNameRoleContact/AffiliationHardly LaranangDeveloperDMMMSU (BS Info Tech)John Vincent MarzanPartner/Team Member-📄 LicenseThis project is developed for academic and educational purposes (Course: BS Info Tech, Institution: DMMMSU).
+👥 ContributorsNameRoleContact/AffiliationHardly LaranangDeveloperDMMMSU (BS Info Tech)John Vincent MarzanPartner/Team Member-

+📄 LicenseThis project is developed for academic and educational purposes (Course: BS Info Tech, Institution: DMMMSU).
 It may be used as reference material for learning Laravel and web development, but is not licensed for commercial use.